 The Company allows certain of its employees and its directors to exercise options granted under the 2018 Plan prior to vesting.
 The shares related to early exercised stock options are subject to the Company's lapsing repurchase right upon termination of employment or service on the Company's board of directors at the lesser of the original purchase price or fair market value at the time of repurchase.
 In order to vest, the holders are required to provide continued service to the Company.
-The proceeds are initially recorded in accrued and other liabilities and other long-term liabilities for the noncurrent portion.
+The proceeds are initially recorded in accrued and other liabilities for the current portion, and other long-term liabilities for the non-current portion.
 The proceeds are reclassified to paid-in capital as the repurchase right lapses.
-As of June 30, 2019, there was \$2.8 million recorded in accrued and other liabilities and \$5.4 million recorded in other long-term liabilities related to shares held by employees and directors that were subject to repurchase.
+As of March 31, 2020 and 2019 there was \$2.8 million and \$5.3 million recorded in accrued and other liabilities and \$3.2 million and \$6.1 million recorded in other long-term liabilities related to shares held by employees and directors that were subject to repurchase.
 The underlying shares are shown as outstanding in the condensed financial statements since the exercise date.

-9. Related Party Transactions
+10. Related Party Transactions

-As of June 30, 2019, Pfizer held 22,032,040 shares of Common Stock and had appointed one member to the Company's board of directors.
+As of March 31, 2020, Pfizer held 22,032,040 shares of Common Stock and had appointed one member to the Company's board of directors.

 In April 2018, the Company and Pfizer entered into a transition services agreement (the Pfizer TSA) for Pfizer to provide professional services to the Company related to research and development, project management, and other administrative functions.
-For the three and six months ended June 30, 2019, the costs incurred under the Pfizer TSA were \$1.8 million and \$4.2 million, respectively.
-For the three and six months ended June 30, 2018, the costs incurred under the Pfizer TSA were \$3.7 million and \$3.7 million, respectively.
+In September 2019, the Company and Pfizer terminated the Pfizer TSA.
+For the three months ended March 31, 2020 and 2019, the costs incurred under the Pfizer TSA were zero and \$2.7 million, respectively.

 The Company also purchased certain lab supplies from Pfizer in connection with its research and development activities.
-For the three and six months ended June 30, 2019, the total lab supplies and services purchased from Pfizer were \$0.4 million and \$1.0 million, respectively.
-For the three and six months ended June 30, 2018, the total lab supplies and services purchased from Pfizer were \$3.3 million and \$3.3 million, respectively.
+For the three months ended March 31, 2020 and 2019, the total lab supplies and services purchased from Pfizer were zero and \$0.6, million respectively.

-As of June 30, 2019 and December 31, 2018, the Company had an amount payable to Pfizer of \$1.0 million and \$5.7 million, respectively, which was recorded in the accrued and other current liabilities on the accompanying condensed balance sheets.
+As of March 31, 2020 and December 31, 2019, the Company had an amount payable to Pfizer of zero and \$1.7 million, respectively, which was recorded in the accrued and other current liabilities on the accompanying condensed balance sheets.